LassoSoft/LassoGuide/lasso_guide_source/operations/os-process.rst

       )

    Opens a new process.
-The command string should consist of any path information required to find the executable and the executable name.
+The command string should consist of any path information required to find the executable and the executable's name.
 An optional arguments array can be given.
 Any arguments are converted to strings and passed to the new process.
 An optional array of environment strings may also be passed in.
 Both of these optional arrays will be passed to the new